ArpitaSingh12/Portfolio_new/README.md

-  # Gamified Personal Portfolio Website
+  # Arpita Singh Portfolio Website

-  This is a code bundle for Gamified Personal Portfolio Website.
-The original project is available at https://www.figma.com/design/JPxEu4FY5HxG7DEDld3770/Gamified-Personal-Portfolio-Website.

   ## Running the code

   Run `npm i` to install the dependencies.